Updated December 2025

 Minimum Learning Investment

-Research shows that developers who spend at least 2 hours per week learning new skills advance 40% faster in their careers compared to those who don't prioritize continuous learning.
+Developers who spend at least 2 hours per week learning new skills advance 40% faster in their careers than those who don't.

 Building Sustainable Learning Habits